Is Komodo Island closed or remains open for tourists?

 - To Stop Visitors Interfering Komodo

 Plans to limit the number of Komodo visitors have been under discussion for months.
 One of the considerations was to reduce the impact of increasing tourist visits to Komodo’s natural behavior.

 The Association of the Indonesian Tours and Travel Agencies (ASITA) of East Nusa Tenggara was concerned that the increasing number of tourists was affecting the dragons’ mating habits, and feeding by tourists would make them docile.
 They were particularly concerned that Komodo became stressed, ill, and short-lived, or even turned aggressive and attacked tourists.

 However, there was yet scientific evidence that tourist visits have such impacts on Komodo dragons.
 Meanwhile, thousands of local people are living on the same island, co-existing with Komodo dragons.
 In fact, the giant lizards and humans have been cohabiting for hundreds of years.

 - To Restock Komodo Food Supply

 There was concern that the number of Komodo dragons has decreased due to declining prey.
 The local administrator is also concerned that the giant lizards are declining in size due to changes in diet.
 According to them, the population of deer, which Komodo dragons eat, has significantly declined.

 Still, considering closing Komodo island because of the declining deer population is arguably not relevant.
 After all, the main reason that the deer population decreased in number is not tourism, but illegal poaching.
 Besides, Komodo also eats other prey such as buffalos and wild boars.

 - To Increase Komodo Population

-Another reason that the local government considered Komodo Island closure was to increase the Komodo dragon.
+Another reason that the local government considered Komodo Island closure was to increase the number of Komodo dragons.
 According to the local officials, not only did Komodo dragons decline in size but also in number in the past few years.
-Hence, during the one-year closure, they planned to embark on a conservation program aimed at increasing the population of the dragons and preserving their habitat.
+Hence, during the one-year closure, they planned to embark on a conservation program aimed at increasing the population of komodo dragons and preserving their habitat.